Facebook is teaming up with some of its biggest tech industry counterparts in order to combat the spread of extremist content on the web.

 In its blog post, Facebook describes the items being targeted as: “hashes of the most extreme and egregious terrorist images and videos … content most likely to violate all of our respective companies’ content policies.”

 Theoretically, once a participating firm adds an identified hash of an extremist image or video to the database, another company can use that unique data to detect the same content on its own platform and remove it accordingly.

 Facebook assures its users that no personal information will be shared, and corresponding content will not immediately be removed.
 Ultimately, the decision to delete content that matches a hash will rest on the respective company and the policies it has in place.
 Additionally, each firm will continue to apply its practice of transparency to the database and its individual review process for government requests.
-Facebook claims that more partners for the tool will be sought in the future.

 Over the past year, the web giants in question have all faced public pressure to tackle extremist content online.
 At the start of the year, execs from Google, Twitter, and Facebook met with White House officials to discuss the issue.